Exchanging messages using port forwarding

 deployment.apps/activemq-artemis-controller-manager created

-Wait for the Operator to start (status: running
+Wait for the Operator to be deployed.

-Deploying the ActiveMQ Artemis Broker
+Deploying the Apache ActiveMQ Artemis Broker

 For this tutorial we need to: